-Prerequisite: ENG 1255 grade of C or better.
+Prerequisite: ENG with grade C or better.
 CPS students only.

 Details the process of preparing a portfolio of life and work experiences to be assessed for college credit.
 Emphasis will be placed on unity, support, organization, sentence skills, and style.
 3 credits.
 (3 plus 0)